 There are a number of free tours, and I have found them to be wonderful as the tour guide receives payment only in tips.
 How’s that for motivation?

-Marvel at the Mosque-Cathedral of Córdoba (Mezquita-Catedral)
+Marvel at the Mezquita-Catedral

 The Great Mosque of Córdoba, also known as the Mosque-Cathedral or the Mezquita, is the largest mosque in the world and the best-known building in Córdoba.
 It was built in 785 AD on the ruins of a church and has been enlarged and embellished since it was originally constructed.